mwangisam203/fastapi-blog-postgres/README.md

 ## Current Limitations

-- SQLite is used for local development.
-- No Alembic migrations yet.
+- Post `likes` are stored in the database model, but there is not yet a like/unlike API or frontend button.
 - Password reset requires SMTP configuration for real email delivery.
 - Tests are not set up yet.
 - Deployment/Docker setup is not included yet.

 ## Roadmap Ideas

-- Add Alembic migrations.
 - Add automated tests for auth, posts, and password reset.
 - Add Docker and deployment configuration.
 - Add richer post editing UI.
-- Add comments or likes.
+- Add comments and a complete like/unlike workflow.
 - Add production email provider configuration.
-- Move from SQLite to PostgreSQL for deployment.

 ## Author